onepanelio/core-docs/docs/deployment/configuration/dns.md

     # This option is also commented above in the file, but we add it to the end for ease of use.
     bind-interfaces

-    # The line below comes from what domain you set up in params.yaml
-    # and the ip you get from the cli
+    # The line below comes from the domain you want to use and what ip you want to point it to
     address=/.onepanel.test/192.168.99.0
     ```